 Description of Point-Rated Technical Criterion (RT) Scoring Guide Cross Reference to Proposal (page #) [Bidder to insert] for multi-jurisdictional governance.
 Multi-jurisdictional governance is defined as more than one jurisdiction or geographical area.
 The Bidder must provide the following for each project: a) Name of the client organization; b) Provide a description of the project, including scope, deliverables, objectives to be achieved, and type of environment; and c) The start (MM/YY) and end dates (MM/YY) of the proposed resource's involvement on the project.
-This criterion can be satisfied by any combination of the Bidder's proposed resources.
-Maximum Total Technical Score = 92 points
+This criterion can be satisfied by any combination of the Bidder's proposed resources excluding the administrative support staff.
+Maximum Total Technical S core = 92 points